Real1tyy/ActorTypes/packages/input-mapper-cli/README.md

 # @actor-types/input-mapper-cli

-A CLI tool to generate TypeScript types from local Apify actor schema files.
+A CLI tool to generate TypeScript types from Apify actor schema files.

 ## Installation